 Use of Wrong Operator in String Comparison

-The product uses the wrong operator when comparing a string, such as using "==" when the equals() method should be used instead.
+The product uses the wrong operator when comparing a string, such as using "==" when the .equals() method should be used instead.

 Description

-In Java, using == or != to compare two strings for equality actually compares two objects for equality, not their values.
+In Java, using == or != to compare two strings for equality actually compares two objects for equality rather than their string values for equality.
 Chances are good that the two references will never be equal.
-While this weakness often only affects program correctness, if the equality is used for a security decision, it could be leveraged to affect program security.
+While this weakness often only affects program correctness, if the equality is used for a security decision, the unintended comparison result could be leveraged to affect program security.

 Demonstrations